(All fields required)

 Shneider BL, Setchell KDR, Crossman MW.
 Fetal and Neonatal Expression of the Apical Sodium-Dependent Bile Acid Transporter in the Rat Ileum and Kidney.
 Pediatric Research.
 1997;42:189-194.

-Neera K. Goyal, MD, MSHP Attending Physician, Hospital Medicine
+Neera K. Goyal, MD, MSc Attending Physician, Hospital Medicine

 Attending Physician, Hospital Medicine

-MD: Univ. of Texas Southwestern Medical Center at Dallas, 2005.
+MD: University of Texas Southwestern Medical Center in Dallas, Dallas, TX, 2005.

 Beth E. Haberman, MD Senior Medical Director, Neonatal Services